-Event Medical Co-Ordinator: Shane Kelly is appointed as the Event Medical Co-Ordinator and is tasked with the overall control and co-ordination of medical/first aid provision and is contactable on phone
+Event Medical Coordinator

-(087) 6602472.
+Shane Kelly is appointed as the Event Medical Coordinator, is tasked with the overall control and coordination of medical/first aid provision and is contactable on 087-660 2472.
 He is the single point of contact in relation to the Event Medical Plan.

-The Deputy Event Medical Co-Ordinator is Owen Hurley and will cover the duties of the Event Medical Co-Ordinator in his absence.
+The Deputy Event Medical Coordinator is Owen Hurley who will cover the duties of the Event Medical Coordinator in his absence and is contactable on 086-834 8757.